 Every time we had driven past Haddon Hall, I had the feeling we needed to go there.
 The feeling bugged me a bit, as stately homes have not really been part of our research.
-We tend to be drawn to the landscape and sites things five thousand years old, rather than five hundred, so I could not see why we should need to visit the place.
+We tend to be drawn to the landscape and sites five thousand years old, rather than five hundred, so I could not see why we should need to visit the place.

-But, what with the upcoming Silent Eye annual workshop, The Jewel in the Claw, being set in Elizabethan times and the odd connections with the local gentry that our Riddles weekend had highlighted, we finally decided to let curiosity get the better of us and found ourselves walking up the carriage drive, the morning after Riddles of the Night.
+But, what with the upcoming Silent Eye workshop, The Jewel in the Claw, being set in Elizabethan times and the odd connections with the local gentry that our Riddles weekend had highlighted, we finally decided to let curiosity get the better of us and found ourselves walking up the carriage drive, the morning after Riddles of the Night.

 There has been a Hall here for a thousand years… that bit of information already made the visit more intriguing, as it ties it in with the age of ‘our’ old churches.
 Most of what is now visible is medieval and Tudor, with additions and alterations spanning the time between the twelfth and seventeenth centuries.
-It is classed as one of the finest medieval country houses in England and everywhere you loo, from the topiary in the gardens, to the leadwork of the plumbing and the carvings in the stone, the Boar and the Peacock, heraldic symbols of the Vernon and Manners families, can be seen.
+It is classed as one of the finest medieval country houses in England and everywhere you look, from the topiary in the gardens to the leadwork of the plumbing and the carvings in the stone, the Boar and the Peacock, heraldic symbols of the Vernon and Manners families, can be seen.

-It is certainly impressive, yet, in spite of the parapets and grandeur, even from the bridge over the river Wye, it has a homely ‘feel’ somehow.
+It is certainly impressive, yet, in spite of the parapets and grandeur, even from the bridge over the River Wye, it has a homely ‘feel’ somehow.
 Unlike many such houses, it has retained a sense of integrity in its architecture, with none of the twiddly bits, porticoes and fashionable facelifts that have marred others of its ilk.

 The manor of Haddon was listed in the Domesday Book of 1087 as belonging to William Peverell, thought to be an illegitimate son of William the Conqueror.
 A manor, in those days, was not a house, but a tract of land with rights for the local lord to establish a court.
 In 1153, the land was forfeited to the Crown and 1194, a licence was granted for the land to be enclosed by a wall.